Watched a bunch of videos but still don’t get Yearn Finance?

-BTW if you are curious about wether to invest in DAI check out my deep-dive on whether DAI crypto is a good investment.
+BTW if you are curious about whether to invest in DAI check out my deep-dive on whether DAI crypto is a good investment.

 Voila!
-The Yearn protocol was a very simple way to optimise yield.
+The Yearn protocol was a very simple way to optimize yield.

 5. How does Yearn technically work though?